nipy/nipy.github.io/code-of-conduct/index.md

 ### Respectful

 Members of the community are respectful.
 We are respectful of others, their positions, their skills, their commitments, and their efforts.
 We are respectful of the volunteer and professional efforts that permeate the NIPY community.
 We are respectful of the processes set forth in the community, and we work within them.
-When we disagree, we are courteous in raising our issues.
+When we disagree, we are courteous and kind in raising our issues.